Pamela Nadell

-Pamela S. Nadell (born 1951) is an American historian, researcher, author, and lecturer focusing on Jewish history.
+Pamela S. Nadell (born 1951) is an American historian, researcher, and author focusing on Jewish history.
 Former President of the Association for Jewish Studies, she currently holds the Patrick Clendenen Chair in Women's and Gender history at American University.
 Nadell has focused her research on Jewish women and their role within Jewish history as well as in shaping the history of the United States through their role in various social and political movements.

-Life and education
+Early life and education

 Nadell was born to Alice and Irwin M. Nadell in 1951 and grew up in Livingston, New Jersey.

-After graduating from Livingston High School in 1969, she attended Douglass College of Rutgers, the State University of New Jersey, where she majored in Hebraic studies graduating with high honors.
+After graduating from Livingston High School in 1969, she attended Douglass College of Rutgers University, where she majored in Hebraic studies and graduated with high honors.
 Nadell spent her junior year abroad studying at the Hebrew University in Jerusalem.

 She continued her studies at Ohio State University where she earned her master's degree in Jewish history (1976) and doctorate in American Jewish history (1982).
 While completing her doctorate on Eastern-European Jewish migration patterns, Nadell received a fellowship from the American Jewish Archives, and was honored by Ohio State President, Harold Enarson, for her excellence as a teaching assistant.